-“EEA” includes all current member states to the European Union and the European Free Trade Association.
-For the purpose of this policy EEA shall include the United Kingdom of Great Britain and Northern Ireland.
+“EEA” includes all current member states of the European Union and the European Free Trade Association.
+For this policy, EEA shall include the United Kingdom of Great Britain and Northern Ireland.

-“Process”, in respect of personal data, includes to collect, store, and disclose to others.
+“Process”, in respect of personal data, includes collecting, storing, and disclosing to others.

 TABLE OF CONTENTS